Jcalle0000/MedicalDataSQL/README.md

 #Stored Procedures

-  @Disease referes to the column name
+  @Disease referes to the column name - Input Variable
+  @DiseaseCount - Output variables

   1. countFunction2 @DiseaseInput @DiseaseCount
   Takes the name of the disease as an Input